 First, mix the unused portion of medication with another trash substance such as used coffee grounds or animal bedding or litter.
 Covering the drugs with inedible substances ensures that they look and smell unappealing to anyone going through the trash.
 The mixture should then be placed into a sealed bag, jar or can as an added layer of protection against leakage.
 At that point, you can throw the medicine into the trash.

 Once the actual substance is disposed of properly, it is good to remove any personal information from the prescription packaging.
 Doing so is an added precaution that you can take to safeguard your identity and medical security.
-When your personal and prescription information has been removed, you can recycle plastic containers with other plastics.
+Once your personal and prescription information has been removed, you can recycle plastic containers with other plastics.

 These actions can help protect loved ones who are recovering or thinking about sobriety to take the proper steps.
-It could even lead to them seeking treatment once the dialogue is open.
+It could even lead them to seeking treatment once the dialogue is open.
 Simply making an effort to be responsible about handling your medicines could end up being a life-or-death decision.

 The final step in preventing misuse of prescription medications is proper storage and organization of the medicines kept in your home.
-No one wants to facilitate accidental consumption, especially when something as common as Tylenol can have lasting adverse health effects.
+No one wants to facilitate accidental consumption, especially when something as common as Tylenol can have lasting health effects.
 You can do a few simple tasks to store your medicines safely.

 Steps for Responsible Storage

 If there are younger children or teens in the home, it is best to keep medicines in a locked safe box or protected cabinet.
-Keeping all prescriptions and over-the-counter drugs in a locked area reduces the possibility of a child mistaking the medication for something to eat or drink like candy or soda, and it eliminates the temptation for teens who may be thinking of or experimenting.
+Keeping all prescriptions and over-the-counter drugs in a locked area reduces the possibility of a child mistaking the medication for something to eat or drink like candy or soda, and it eliminates the temptation for teens who may be thinking of experimenting.
 Keep the combination to the lockbox in a spot that’s easily accessible in an emergency but not so easy that anyone can find and use it.

 Dispose of old medicines when they expire.
 Often, people hear of saving the unused portion of a treatment like antibiotics or pain pills to have some on hand in case of emergency or financial hardship.
 As well-intentioned as this idea sounds, saving expired medicine can cause more harm than good.